benbranyon/slsc-archive/wp-content/plugins/wp-modal-popup-with-cookie-integration/readme.txt

 2. Admin side setting-1
 3. Admin side setting-2

+== Our Products ==

+If you like this plugin, consider exploring our other themes and plugins:

+* [Appointify](https://wordpress.org/plugins/appointify/) Appointify App, is the first Appointments Planner for WordPress, for Busy Enterpreneurs and Founders.
+Appointify allows you to share your calendar and have your funnel start by others planning appointments on top of it – with their own calendar authorized.

+* [Contact Listing for WP Job Manager](https://wordpress.org/plugins/wp-job-manager-contact-listing/) Sites using the [WP Job Manager](http://wordpress.org/plugins/wp-job-manager/) plugin can use any of the supported plugins and allow visitors to contact the connected application email (or resume author) directly.

+* [Regions for WP Job Manager](https://wordpress.org/plugins/wp-job-manager-locations/) Adds a “Job Region” taxonomy so the site administrator can control a set of predefined regions listings can be assigned to.

+* [Job Colors for WP Job Manager](https://wordpress.org/plugins/wp-job-manager-colors/) Select the color of each existing job type in the Job Listings’ settings.
+Can set the color to be the background color, or text color.

+* [WP Job Manager – Company Profiles](https://wordpress.org/plugins/wp-job-manager-companies/) Outputs a list of all companies that have submitted jobs with links to their listings and profile.

+* [Simple Registration for WooCommerce](https://wordpress.org/plugins/woocommerce-simple-registration/) A simple plugin to add a [woocommerce_simple_registration] shortcode to display the registration form on a separate page.

+* [Elementify Visual Widgets](https://wordpress.org/plugins/elementify-visual-widgets/) Elementify Visual Widgets is a free plugin packed with stunning elements to extend Elementor Page Builder functionality and make your website look like it is designed by a Professional Web Designer.

+* [Easy Digital Downloads – Frontend Submissions Product Details](https://wordpress.org/plugins/easy-digital-downloads-frontend-submissions-product-details-widget/) Specify and display frontend submission data as “product details” in a widget.

+* [Simple Social Login](https://wordpress.org/plugins/simple-social-login/) Social login options for WordPress.
+Currently supports: Facebook, Twitter, Google.

+* [reCAPTCHA](https://wordpress.org/plugins/astoundify-recaptcha/) Google reCAPTCHA for WordPress.
+Currently supports: WordPress Login/Register, WooCommerce Login/Register, WP Job Manager (Submission Form), Claim Listing for WP Job Manager, Gravity Forms, Ninja Forms, Contact Form 7.

 == Changelog ==

+= 2.3 (10, May 2022) =
+* [*] Tested with WordPress 5.9.3

 = 2.2 (30, July 2021) =
 * [*] Tested with WordPress 5.8 and PHP 8